soxueren/atsd/api/network/README.md

 ### Case Sensitivity

 * Field names are case-insensitive and are converted to lower case when stored in the database.
-* Field values are case-sensitive and are stored as submitted, except for entity name, metric name, and property type which are converted to lower case.
+* Field values are case-sensitive and are stored as submitted, except for entity name, metric name, and property type, which are converted to lower case.

 ### Command Length Limits